Chapter 3: Nutrition & Diet

 Explanation

-The omega-3 index measures EPA and DHA levels in red blood cell membranes, serving as a biomarker of long-term omega-3 status.
+The omega-3 index measures EPA and DHA levels in red blood cell membranes.
 Studies show that individuals in the highest quartiles live significantly longer than those with the lowest levels.
-Omega-3 fatty acids stabilize cardiac cell membranes, reduce arrhythmias, lower triglycerides, and dampen inflammation, all of which reduce cardiovascular risk.
+Omega-3 fatty acids stabilize cardiac cell membranes, reduce arrhythmias, lower triglycerides, and dampen inflammation.

-Practical Emphasis: Have your omega-3 index tested to establish a baseline.
-Strive for two servings of fatty fish per week, and consider supplementation when dietary intake is insufficient or inconsistent.
+Have your omega-3 index tested to establish a baseline.
+Strive for two servings of fatty fish per week, and consider supplementation when dietary intake is insufficient.

 Eat two servings of fatty fish per week or consider omega-3 supplements if deficient.